lmpizarro/icicle/README.md

 ### Testing

-* If your chosen board has built-in LEDs, some of the LEDs should turn on.
+* If your chosen board has built-in LEDs, some of the LEDs should turn on and blink.
 * Run `picocom -b 9600 /dev/ttyUSBn` (replacing `ttyUSBn` with the name of the serial port) to connect to the serial port. `Hello, world!` should be printed once per second.